stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

-We recorded, we recorded testimonies in the room.
+We recorded testimonies in the room.

 #### TIM